Luming-L/Project/macs2.md

 `-m` mfold parameters.
 To simulate the default behavior of _macs2 callpeak_, set _-m 5 50_.
 Output the fragment length _d_: 254.
 # Step 3: Extend ChIP sample to get ChIP coverage track
-Now you have estimated the fragment length, next, we can use MACS2 _pileup_ subcommand to g Generate a pileup track in BEDGRAPH format for ChIP sample.
+Generate a pileup track in BEDGRAPH format for ChIP sample.
 For ChIP-Seq data, we extend reads in 5' to 3' direction by the fragment length estimated, which is the default behavior of _pileup_ function.
 ```bash
 macs2 pileup -f BED -i CTCF_ChIP_200K_filterdup.bed -o CTCF_ChIP_200K_filterdup.pileup.bdg --extsize 254
 ```
 The file 'CTCF_ChIP_200K_filterdup.pileup.bdg' contains the fragment pileup signals for ChIP sample.
-If you are dealing with some DNAse-Seq data or you think the cutting site, that is detected by short read sequencing, is just in the _middle_ of the fragment you are interested in, you need to use _-B_ option to extend the read in both direction.
+For DNAse-Seq data or you think the cutting site, that is detected by short read sequencing, is just in the _middle_ of the fragment you are interested in, you need to use _-B_ option to extend the read in both direction.
 ```bash
 sort -k4,4nr CTCF_ChIP_200K_filterdup.pileup.bdg | cut -f 4 | uniq # 0-27
 ```